-We have a total one-year cumulative gap in rate sensitive assets and rate sensitive liabilities of \$237 million and \$274 million as of September 30, 2021 and December 31, 2020, respectively, indicating that, overall, our assets will reprice before our liabilities.
+We have a total one-year cumulative gap in rate sensitive assets and rate sensitive liabilities of \$274 million as of December 31, 2020, indicating that, overall, our assets will reprice before our liabilities.

 We have an Asset/Liability Committee comprised of select members of management to communicate, coordinate and control all aspects involving interest rate risk management.
 The Asset/Liability Committee establishes and monitors the volume, maturities, pricing and mix of assets and funding sources with the objective of managing assets and funding sources to provide results that are consistent with liquidity, growth, risk limits and profitability goals.
 The Asset/Liability Committee reports such results to our Board of Directors on a monthly basis.
 Adherence to relevant policies is monitored on an ongoing basis by the Asset/Liability Committee.